Making a Difference in the World

 To begin a look at international programs dealing with hunger, go to http://www.heifer.org/ and look at the program run by Heifer International.
 What is their approach to hunger?
 How does this program differ from the previously researched programs?

 Explain that a lot of the problems of hunger in the world are the result of disasters, both human-made and natural.
 Ask for examples of each type.
 Let the research teams reform and begin their research for governmental and nongovernmental programs that deal with the problem of hunger on a global basis.
-Again using Researching Website Resources on Hunger Issues (Handout One), have the teams complete the bottom portion of the worksheet.
+Use resources in the bibliography.
 Use the same procedure of "registering" the program so no programs are researched by more than one team.